-- The texture of the slurry is too rough to completely fill the voids, which increases the likelihood of your foundation sinking in the future.
+- The texture of the slurry is too rough to completely fill the voids, which increases the likelihood of your concrete slab sinking in the future.

-- Mudjacking is a short-term fix and will have to be repeated every few years or less.
+- Mudjacking is a short-term fix and will have to be repeated every few years or more frequently.

 - The injected materials weigh 30 times more than polyurethane and can cause a new round of sinking beneath the concrete slab.

-- The slurry materials are prone to washing out if exposed to common causes of foundation damage (poor drainage, underground water pipe leaks, heavy rainfall, etc.).
+- The slurry materials are prone to washing out if exposed to common causes of concrete damage (poor drainage, underground water pipe leaks, heavy rainfall, etc.).